 “The workshop was really useful.
 I enjoyed the day immensely and picked up some great tips and techniques to help me apply futurism in both my own role and across the business.
 The discussions and examples around the slide deck were invaluable and I’ve already started analysis work that I hope will help get our business using new technologies in better ways to provide us with a competitive edge.”

-If you’re interested in attending the course, drop a mail to Rachel at firstname.lastname@example.org and she will give you the details.
+If you’re interested in attending the course and learning applied futurism in 2019, drop a mail to Rachel at email@example.com and she will give you the details.

 2018 was a year of travel for me.
 I spent time working in Paris, Barcelona, Toronto, Prague, Budapest, Amsterdam and more.
 Already this year I know I will be returning to Boston and Barcelona and have enquiries from all sorts of places across Europe and the US.